Bali: a brief travel guide

 What to eat in Bali

-If you are walking and want a bite of fresh chicken or fish, you can try the Sate, which is mashed chicken showered in spices and coconut milk and barbequed on a lemongrass stick.
-The same goes with the spring rolls that are stuffed with vegetables or chicken.
-Bakso is another local dish, consisted of meat paste meatballs.
-A surprise dish is Nasi Campur, a dish with mixed rice, vegetables, meat or fish, with combinations you cannot guess, even if you order it twice from the same restaurant.
-Probably the same role has the dish Mini Rijsttafel, a mix of rice and meats, like smoked duck, chicken, pork, vegetables and potato croquettes.
-Smoked or deep-fried duck or Bebek Betutu, as it is named in Balinese cuisine, is another famous Balinese dish which is served stuffed with spices on a palm tree leaf with rice and requires many hours of cooking.
-If you are looking for a signature salad, Gado-Gado (“mix-mix”) is the one you will try: vegetables like boiled long beans, spinach, potato, corn and cucumber with peanut sauce, tofu and egg.
-A very tasty red dish, is Sambal Matah.
-Imagine raw shallots, lemongrass, chili, lime, shrimp paste showered with hot oil, salt and sugar accompanied with fish or chicken.
-Don’t leave without having tried the local desert, the Pisang Goreng.
-It is fried bananas, served with honey or sweet syrup, coconut or vanilla ice-cream.
+As far as food is concerned, Bali offers everything: seafood, vegetables and organic food, coffee, sweets, and foreign food like Mexican and even Greek!
+During my trips to Bali, I have come across at least two Greek restaurants, so maybe there are more.
+Remember when you are served bread before meals in Italian restaurants?
+In Bali, you are served crackers of many flavours—prawn, soy, potato, and rice—along with tomatoes, onions, and lemongrass sambal.
+The most famous Balinese dish is Babi Guling, the suckling pig.
+It is pork stuffed with herbs and spices, then roasted as a whole.
+It is served with vegetables, pork sausage, and fried pork skin.
+If you go for noodles, try Mie Goreng, with vegetables and chicken, shrimp, or pork.
+You may find it with a fried egg on top and served on a banana leaf.
+If you prefer rice, you will find it everywhere under the name Nasi Goreng.
+Indonesians, as well as other Asians, can eat rice three times per day: for breakfast, lunch, and dinner.
+If you are walking and want a bite of fresh chicken or fish, you can try Sate, which is skewered meat seasoned with spices and coconut milk and barbecued on a lemongrass stick.
+The same goes for spring rolls, which are stuffed with vegetables or chicken.
+Bakso is another local dish, consisting of meatball soup made from meat paste.
+A surprise dish is Nasi Campur, a dish with mixed rice, vegetables, meat, or fish, with combinations you cannot guess, even if you order it twice from the same restaurant.
+A similar role is played by Mini Rijsttafel, a mix of rice and meats, like smoked duck, chicken, pork, vegetables, and potato croquettes.
+Smoked or deep-fried duck, or Bebek Betutu, as it is called in Balinese cuisine, is another famous dish, served stuffed with spices on a palm leaf with rice and requiring many hours of cooking.
+If you are looking for a signature salad, Gado-Gado (“mix-mix”) is the one to try: vegetables like boiled long beans, spinach, potato, corn, and cucumber with peanut sauce, tofu, and egg.
+A very tasty red dish is Sambal Matah.
+Imagine raw shallots, lemongrass, chili, lime, shrimp paste, drizzled with hot oil, salt, and sugar, and served with fish or chicken.
+Don’t leave without trying the local dessert, Pisang Goreng.
+It is fried bananas, served with honey or sweet syrup, coconut, or vanilla ice cream.

 Where to party in Bali